serafinski/LangGraph-Compare/docs/getting_started.rst

 ==================================
 You can generate architecture comparison report by executing :func:`langgraph_log_parser.create_html.compare` and supplying the metod with the list of architectures You would like to compare.
-Function will look for experiments by default in the :code:`experiments` folder.
+Function will look for experiments by default in the :code:`experiments` folder `(however if needed - You can specify the paths directly)`.
 After generating the function should automatically save the report in:
 :code:`comparison_reports` directory and open the report in Your default browser.

 .. code-block:: python